xJkit/react-goodbye/README.md

 }
 ```

-> note: react-goodbye uses React 16.3 new context api under the hood, and therefore only React v16.3+ are supported.
+> note: react-goodbye uses React 16.3 new context api under the hood.
+Therefore, only React v16.3+ are supported.

 ## API Reference